SpaiR/ss13-gitwebhook-handler/README.md

 3. Go to configuration UI in browser and change all properties as you need.
 Path should look like this: `[server ip]:[port]/config` or `[server dns]/config`

-For additional info about what every filed mean, look description in the right part or click help button in the bottom-right.
+For additional info about what every field mean, look description in the right part or click help button in the bottom-right.

 ## Additional info
 ### Changelog Generator